os-checker/slides/slides/safety-tags/pages/2-rust-for-linux.md

 </CodeblockSmallSized>

 <div class="font-bold text-orange-500 pt-4">
-Rephrase the safety comments in safety-tool syntax:
+They can be rephrased in safety tag syntax:
 </div>

 <CodeblockSmallSized>